BSoDium/wco-demo/README.md

 ## Introduction

 The [**Window Controls Overlay (WCO) API**](https://developer.mozilla.org/en-US/docs/Web/API/Window_Controls_Overlay_API) is a powerful feature for Desktop PWAs that allows developers to reclaim the title bar area of the application window.
-By default, installed PWAs have a standard title bar that takes up vertical space.
-WCO allows your application content to cover the entire window surface—including the title bar—leaving only the critical window controls (close, maximize, minimize) as an overlay.
+By default, installed PWAs have a standard title bar that takes up vertical space; WCO however, allows your application content to cover the entire window surface, including the title bar, leaving only the critical window controls (close, maximize, minimize) as an overlay.

 Despite its potential to create native-like experiences (similar to VS Code, Spotify, or Discord), there are **surprisingly few open-source demos** or comprehensive guides on how to implement it effectively in a React application.